PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 ![area chart visualization in posthog](../images/blog/array/1-42-0-area-chart.png)

-New team member Thomas Obermueller has got off to a great start by delivering the much-requested area chart visualization for PostHog insights.
-Now, if a normal line chart isn't  enough and a regular bar chart won't satisfy then you have an exciting third option.
+New team member Thomas has got off to a great start by delivering the much-requested area chart visualization for insights.
+Now, if a normal line chart isn't enough and a regular bar chart just won't satisfy then you have an exciting and colourful third option.

 To [quote Thomas](https://github.com/PostHog/posthog/pull/12869) himself: "_The main use case for this is when you want to see the composition of a metric, while also having the total value as a reference e.g. breakdown of revenue by customer over time._"